 Common musculoskeletal ultrasound applications in the emergency department (ED) include tendon evaluation, muscle evaluation, joint evaluation for effusion, foreign body identification, and procedural guidance.4–6 There are several studies documenting the usefulness of ultrasound in trauma, especially with regard to the evaluation of bony trauma.
 It may be used in conjunction with plain radiographs to evaluate for fractures and may even be superior to plain radiographs in certain types of fractures, including rib and scaphoid fractures (Fig. 5–1).7–9 In addition, recent research has also suggested that this modality is useful in diagnosing extremity fractures in military or sideline settings where other imaging capabilities are not readily available.10,11 This role of ultrasound in the acute setting is also expanding to include evaluation of musculoskeletal infections.
 The localization of soft-tissue collections by ultrasound helps narrow the differential diagnosis based on the finding of fluid in the dermis, joint, bursa, or muscle.
 For this reason, ultrasound can be used to detect simple abscesses, pyomyositis, septic bursitis, tenosynovitis, joint effusions, and subperiosteal fluid associated with osteomyelitis.12

 Comparison of plain radiography and ultrasound in rib fractures.
-A. Normal chest radiograph in a patient ...
+A. Normal chest radiograph in ...